hikeventures/hikeventures.github.io/_posts/trips/2017-11-14-La-Campana-National-Park-Chile.markdown

 La Campana National Park:  http://chile.travel/en/intereses-destacados/national-parks-and-reserves/la-campana-national-park The Chilean Wine Palm: http://www.arkive.org/chilean-wine-palm/jubaea-chilensis/ Information about hiking in the Ocoa sector (select Spanish for more info on the trekking paths): http://www.andeshandbook.org/senderismo/ruta/682/Portezuelo_Ocoa_desde_Granizo

+This post was written by Catalin Butnariu who studied together with Patrick in Austria.